Pack Up Survival Mode, Put It on the Shelf

 Say to yourself: I can take it down if I need it.
 But not right now.

 Feel your body a little lighter.
 Notice the chair under you.
 The floor steady underneath your feet.
-This is what it feels like when survival mode takes a backseat.
+You are safe here, in this moment, right now.

 —-